wn-doolittle/caliper-spec/caliper.md

 <a name="mediaEvent" />

-### MediaEvent
+### 7.7 MediaEvent
-TODO . . .
-A Caliper MediaEvent models . . . .
+TODO The Caliper MediaEvent models . . . .
 MediaEvent inherits all the properties and requirements defined for Event, its superclass.

 TODO
 * add additional description.